LujieZ/CS1114-Sudoku/README.md

 # CS1114-Sudoku
- Final project for CS1114 class
+ Final project for CS1114 class (Fall 2018)

 The objective of this project is to create a program that generates a Sudoku game.
 This project can be improved and feasible for all students in the future.
 It takes user inputs (digits 1 to 9), examines them, and informs the user after he/she completed the game correctly.
 The program allows user to change his/her inputs before the time limit (20 mins).
 However, the digits that were originally generated cannot be changed.